microsoftarchive/http2-katana/README.md

 Build and deployment instructions:

-1. Build http2Demo solution
+1. Build http2.Katana solution
 2. Navigate to Drop folder
-3. In Drop folder you can start server.exe to run server as console app
+3. In Drop folder you can start Http2.Owin.StaticFiles.Sample.exe to run server as console app
 4. Alternatively you can install server as service using Http2ServerService.exe as service executable For example: sc create http2Service displayname= "http2Service" binpath= "<your path>\Http2ServerService.exe"

 Configuration:
-1. You can use server.exe.config to configure console server or Http2ServerService.exe.config to configure service
+1. You can use Http2.Owin.StaticFiles.Sample.exe.config to configure console server or Http2ServerService.exe.config to configure service
 2. Configuration options description:
 	useSecurePort:		true or false
 	secureAddress:		address for https server that uses ALPN